 Improve Odds for Success and Accelerate Benefits

 When the market is new and the products are new, you end up with radical new ventures and/or new technologies.
-New product development needs to be driven by facts from the customers.
+New product development needs to be driven by facts from your customers.
 All the steps need to be visited on every project.
-Some projects are quick when you have the facts.
+Some projects are quick to complete when you have the facts.

 Establish growth ideas or concepts that represent potential opportunities for your business.
 This includes conceptualizing your opportunity and screening and prioritizing to identify opportunities to validate.

-Develop an initial business concept to be validated.
-Create a hypothesis that is evergreen and meant to be tested and changed.
-Test your hypothesis in the marketplace.
+Develop an initial business concept to validate.
+Create a hypothesis that is evergreen and meant to be tested and changed, then test your hypothesis in the marketplace.
 This will help you understand your marketplace and validate the market potential of your opportunity.